 To put this devaluation value in perspective, we estimate that home values in majority black neighborhoods should be worth an additional $48,000 per home, which amounts to a cumulative sum of $156 billion in aggregate value.

 It is certainly possible that our analysis has omitted variables that are correlated with both the black-population share and the value of housing and that could go further in explaining the gaps we observe in value.
-Yet, we believe it is unlikely that any such factors would explain the gap entirely We have included important variables included in both formal property appraisals and variables that consumers can use as search criteria on popular real estate websites.
+Yet, we believe it is unlikely that any such factors would explain the gap entirely.
+We have included important variables in both formal property appraisals and variables that consumers can use as search criteria on popular real estate websites.
 For example, on Zillow, buyers can filter homes by the number of rooms, square footage, and year built.
 These are included in our model.
-As explained in the appendix, the main results are also robust to including crime, at least in a subset of large cities where crime data are readily available at the neighborhood scale.
+As explained in the appendix, the main results are also robust when including crime, at least in a subset of large cities where crime data are readily available at the neighborhood scale.

-With more effort or with local knowledge, sophisticated shoppers can also find out information about school quality, using the same data included in our models—proficiency rates.
+With more effort or with local knowledge, sophisticated shoppers can also find out information about school quality, using the same data included in our models, test proficiency rates.
 There are no publicly available metrics on school quality available to consumers beyond what we have included in our model.
-With further effort or by exploring the neighborhood, potential buyers can also get a sense for access to restaurants, libraries, and other business amenities.
-Our model uses measures for these amenities that best explained variation in housing, without regard to how inclusion of these variables affected the estimate for devaluation associated with black population shares.
+With further effort or by exploring the neighborhood, potential buyers can also get a sense of access to restaurants, libraries, and other business amenities.
+Our model uses measures for these amenities that best explain variation in housing, without regard to how inclusion of these variables affected the estimate for devaluation associated with black population shares.
 We also adjust for the length of commute and the mode of commute and several variables that capture neighborhood household age and family relationships.

 Metropolitan areas with greater devaluation of black neighborhoods are more segregated and produce less upward mobility for the black children who grow up in those communities.

 Black males earn lower incomes as adults than white males, even when born to parents with similar incomes.
 In this sense, blacks have lower intergenerational mobility than whites—as well as Hispanics and Asians.
 Intriguingly, this is not true for black females, who have similar incomes as white females born to parents at the same income scale.
-These finding comes from recent research by Harvard economists Raj Chetty and Nathaniel Hendren—along with Census Bureau economists—linked records from the Internal Revenue Service to the Census Bureau to understand intergenerational income mobility for people aged 31 to 37 who were born between 1978 and 1983.
+These finding comes from recent research by Harvard economists Raj Chetty and Nathaniel Hendren—along with Census Bureau economists—which linked records from the Internal Revenue Service to the Census Bureau to understand intergenerational income mobility for people aged 31 to 37 who were born between 1978 and 1983.

 We use these data to investigate whether or not black children raised in areas with greater devaluation of black assets experience less mobility.
 There are several reasons why this might be so.
-There are large gaps in wealth between races and residential real estate wealth is a major reasons for this gap.
-If properties in black neighborhoods were prices equally as those in white neighborhoods, black children coming of age in the 1990s and 2000s would had much more relative wealth to draw upon to pay for things like private schooling, tutoring, travel and educational experiences, as well as higher education and greater access to higher scoring schools in the suburbs.
-Greater property wealth may have also facilitated higher rates of entrepreneurships among black parents, which may have positively affected children.
+There are large gaps in wealth between races and residential real estate wealth is a major reason for this gap.
+If properties in black neighborhoods were priced equally as those in white neighborhoods, black children coming of age in the 1990s and 2000s would have had much more wealth to draw upon to pay for things like private schooling, tutoring, travel, and educational experiences, as well as higher education and greater access to higher scoring schools in the suburbs.
+Greater property wealth may have also facilitated higher rates of entrepreneurship among black parents, which may have positively affected children.